xpack/hello-world-template-xpack/README.md

 This project generates multiple variants of the classical application that prints the _Hello World_ message on standard output.

-Both C and C++ are supported, with **CMake** and **Meson** as build system generators; it is also possible to create projects that use the legacy autotools & make, but only as a configuration demonstrator, for real projects the configuration needs further tweaks.
+Both C and C++ are supported, with **CMake** and **Meson** as build-system generators; it is also possible to create projects that use the legacy Autotools and Make, but only as a configuration demonstrator.
+For real projects, the configuration requires further adjustments.

 The `hello-world-template` project is part of
 [The xPack Project](https://github.com/xpack).

-It can be invoked in a terminal, but the main intended use was to be integrated into the **VS Code xPack Build extension**, to generate new projects.
+It can be invoked in a terminal, but the main intended use is to be integrated into the **VS Code xPack Build extension** to generate new projects.

 ## Prerequisites